Austrian Armed Forces: Unit locations

-Austrian Air Force Organization
+Air Force

 Austria's air force (Luftstreitkräfte) has as its missions the defence of Austrian airspace, tactical support of Austrian ground forces, reconnaissance and military transport, and search-and-rescue support when requested by civil authorities.

 Until 1985, when the first of twenty-four Saab 35 Draken were delivered, the country had remained essentially without the capacity to contest violations of its airspace.
 The Drakens, reconditioned after having served the Swedish Air Force since the early 1960s, were armed, in accordance with the restrictions on missiles in the State Treaty of 1955, only with a cannon.
 However, following Austria's revised interpretation of its obligations under the treaty, a decision was made in 1993 to procure AIM-9 Sidewinder air-to-air missiles.
 The first of these missiles were purchased from Swedish air force inventory, while later a higher performance model was acquired directly from the United States, with deliveries commencing in 1995.
 French Mistral surface-to-air missiles systems were purchased to add ground-based protection against air attack.
 The first of the systems arrived in Austria in 1993; final deliveries concluded in 1996.

 The Drakens were retired in 2005 and 12 F-5E Tiger II were leased from Switzerland to avoid a gap in the Austrian air defence capabilities until the first Austrian Eurofighter Typhoon units became operational in 2007.
 Besides one squadron of 15 Eurofighter Typhoons, the air force has a squadron with 28 Saab 105 trainers, which double as reconnaissance and close air support planes.

 The helicopter fleet includes 23 AB 212 helicopters used as light transport.
 24 French Alouette III are in service as search-and-rescue helicopters.
 Furthermore, the air force fields 10 OH-58B Kiowa as light scout helicopters.
 After Austria had to request assistance from the United States Army, Swiss Air Force, French Air Force, and German Bundeswehr to evacuate survivors after the 1999 Galtür Avalanche a decision was taken to equip the Austrian Air Force with medium-sized transport helicopters.
 Thus in 2002 Austria acquired 9 UH-60 Black Hawk helicopters.
 In 2003 the air force received 3 C-130K Hercules transport aircraft to support the armed forces in their UN peacekeeping and humanitarian activities.

-Austrian Special Operations Forces
+Special Operations Forces

 The Jagdkommando (lit.
 Hunting Command) is the Austrian Armed Forces' Special Operations group.
 The duties of this elite unit match those of its foreign counterparts, such as the United States Army Special Forces and British Special Air Service being amongst others counter-terrorism and counter-insurgency.
 Jagdkommando soldiers are highly trained professionals whose thorough and rigorous training enables them to take over when tasks or situations outgrow the capabilities and specialization of conventional units.